saulpw/picoearth/README.md

 	- **"death-per-thousand" (optional)**: Supply the *float* value of death per thousand per percentage per year.
 	- **"birth-per-thousand" (optional)**: Supply the *float* value of death- per-thousand per percentage per year.
 	- **food-source" (optional)**: Supply the *float* value of food source change per year.
-- **"adopt-percent"**: Supply the initial adoption percentage when this technology is unlocked.
-This value is updated when player promotes/bans the technology.
+- **"adopt-percent"**: Supply the initial adoption percentage when this technology is unlocked. "per-year" stats are calculated as *adoption-percent* x *stat*.
+This value is updated when player promotes/bans the technology and is disabled when the technology is set to *neutral*.

 ## HOW-TO update events tree